 There’s no definite answer here: it’s up to you to consider the pros and cons, and quite simply what suits your needs best.

-The options are to manage your campaign manually, using in-house expertise, to outsource it to a specialist PPC agency (many of which use scripts and tools to automate workflow), to use Google’s entry-level Smart Shopping automated tool, or a more advanced solution like Bidnamic’s machine learning platform.
+The options are to manage your campaign manually, using in-house expertise, to outsource it to a specialist PPC agency (many of which use scripts and tools to automate workflows), to use Google’s entry-level Smart Shopping automated tool, or a more advanced solution like Bidnamic’s machine learning platform.

 How does Bidnamic manage Google Shopping campaigns?